Pakistani cricket team in South Africa in 2002–03

 The Pakistan national cricket team toured South Africa during the 2002–03 season, playing five One Day Internationals (ODIs) and two Test matches, as well as four tour matches, between 3 December 2002 and 6 January 2003.
-South Africa won the ODI series 4–1, losing only the second match, and won both Tests after forcing Pakistan to follow on in both matches.
+South Africa won the ODI series 4-1.
+South Africa also won the Test series 2-0.

 Squads

 Batsman Gary Kirsten was added to the South Africa squad for the final two ODIs, while Neil McKenzie and Nicky Boje were dropped.
 After originally being named in the 15-man squad for the first Test, Monde Zondeki was released to play for Border in the Standard Bank Cup, South Africa's one-day cricket competition; he was recalled for the second Test.